crimx/create-react-typescript-sass-webextension/README.md

   - `assets` is for static assets.
   - `manifest` is for generating `manifest.json`.
 - If you need to add a directory in `src` but don't want it to be an entry, prepend `_` to the directory name.
-- Version in `src/manifest/common.manifest.json` will add 1 to the `patch` place on every build.

 # Advanced